lily-zhangying/web_search_engine/README.md

 * The objective of our project is to build a search engine in which we can query an electronic hard-good product and be able to filter our search based on certain criteria such as: price range for the product, certain popular manufacturers, and which web source the product is on.

+# Compile and Run
-## First, you must Compile and Run the backend code：
+* First, you must Compile and Run the backend code：

 ## Back-end
 Build the jar file  and run